Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Construction of Lefschetz fibration

-Thus we have obtained $X_1$ Liouville homotopic to the original Milnor fiber, and a Lagrangian torus fibration $g|_{X_1}$ on it.
-However, there is still one problem to solve.
-The boundary $\partial X_1$ is not fibered by regular fibers of $g|_{X_1}$, so we have to take a Liouville domain $Y$ in $X_1$ such that $Y$ is Liouville homotopic to $X_1$ and the boundary $\partial Y$ is fibered by Lagrangian tori.
-It is achieved by the following lemma, which provides a smooth homotopy of Liouville domains $\{X_t\}_{0\leq t\leq 2}$ such that $X_0=X$ and $X_2=Y$.
+Thus, we have obtained $X_1$ Liouville homotopic to the original Milnor fiber, together with a Lagrangian torus fibration $g|_{X_1}$ on it.
+However, there remains one issue to address.
+The boundary $\partial X_1$ is not fibered by regular fibers of $g|_{X_1}$, so we need to take a Liouville domain $Y$ in $X_1$ such that $Y$ is Liouville homotopic to $X_1$ and the boundary $\partial Y$ is fibered by Lagrangian tori.
+This is accomplished by the following lemma, which provides a smooth homotopy of Liouville domains $\{X_t\}_{0\leq t\leq 2}$ such that $X_0=X$ and $X_2=Y$.
 By reparametrizing the homotopy so that $X_0=X$ and $X_1=Y$, we complete the proof of Theorem~\ref{precise statement}.

 \begin{lemma} Suppose that $a>\max \left\{3^M, m^2(m+3) \right\}$, where $m=30M$.
 Then is a Liouville domain that is Liouville homotopic to $X_1$.
 Moreover, the boundary $\partial Y$ is fibered by regular fibers of $g|_{X_1}$. \end{lemma}